Nichols House, Eltham

-The Nichols House is a residential building designed by the Australian architect Kevin Borland.
+The Nichols House is a residential building in Melbourne designed by the Australian architect Kevin Borland.
 The construction was completed in 1973 and awarded the OPCD Bronze Medal for The Age/RAIA House of the Year together with Max May’s Rattle House at Harkaway in 1974.
 The project is a medium density development which shows many of Borland's architectural ideals regarding the configurations of how the modern family dwells in.
 These ideologies resulted in two major themes, a distinctive connection with the topography of the site and a creative approach to the ideas of family events happening in stages such as a theatre.